LuckyTurtleDev/mission2teegarden-b/README.md

 Prebuild binaries can also be downloaded from the [GitHub release][__link3].

-Mission to Teegarden b was only tested on Arch Linux and Ubuntu.
+Mission to Teegarden b is only tested on Arch Linux and Ubuntu.
 MacOs and Windows versions complie sucessfull but are untested.
 Supressing standby on MacOs is temporary disable, see [#157][__link4].

 #### Building from source: